Dual Credit - Parents

-Talk to your student’s high school teachers and counselors, as well as our Dual Credit Program Coordinator about whether Dual Credit is a good match for your son or daughter.
-Please remember that as a Dual Credit student, your son or daughter is considered a regular college student responsible for his or her education.
-It is not appropriate for you to contact faculty on behalf of your daughter or son.
+Talk to your student’s high school teachers and counselors, as well as our Dual Credit Program Coordinator about whether dual credit is a good match for your son or daughter.
+Please remember that as a dual credit student is considered a regular college student responsible for their education.
 Take into consideration the maturity level of your student.
-Some students who are academically ready may find the independence and the rate of college classes overwhelming..

 - North Idaho College offers many challenging classes, all taught at a faster pace than high school classes.